Statutes & By-laws

 18.2 The composition of Working Groups is determined by the availability and expertise of individuals from members of the association and the goal of ensuring a fair and objective report on any matter dealt with.

 SUBSCRIPTION, BUDGET, ACCOUNTS

 19.1 The members share in the Association’s expenses by means of a subscription fixed annually by the General Assembly following a proposal by the Board.
-These subscriptions will automatically be incorporated into the Association’s internal regulations.
+These subscriptions are determined on the basis of the principles contained in the Internal Regulations.

 19.2 Each member of the Association is bound to pay the subscription fixed annually by the General Assembly, but shall not incur any individual responsibility as regards commitments taken on by the Association.

-19.3 If a member’s subscription becomes six months overdue, all its rights and privileges of membership shall be forfeited, and its name may be posted in an arrears list at the Association headquarters.
+19.3 If a member’s subscription becomes six months overdue, all its rights and privileges of membership shall be forfeited.
 If it fails to pay all arrears then owed to the Association after a further six months have elapsed, it shall cease to be a member.
 The subscription arrears remain a debt to the Association and can be recovered by it.
-The Board shall have power to reinstate any such member on such terms and conditions as the Board thinks fit.
+The Board, on the basis of objective, transparent and non-discriminatory criteria, shall have power to reinstate any such member on such terms and conditions decided by the Board.

 The financial year extends from 1 January to 31 December of each year.